History of communication: Storytelling

+In its natural form, oral communication was, and has continued to be, one of the best ways for humans to spread their message, history, and traditions to the world.
+Now, oral history is used to collect people’s life testimonies and experiences, and is used to recover the voices that were once absent from history.
+It is not meant to capture past events, but it’s meant to reveal the origin of the memories.

 Petroglyphs

 The next advancement in the history of communications came with the production of petroglyphs, carvings into a rock surface.
-It took about 20,000 years for Homo sapiens to move from the first cave paintings to the first petroglyphs, which are dated to approximately the Neolithic and late Upper Paleolithic boundary, about 10,000 to 12,000 years ago.
+It took about 20,000 years for Homo sapiens to move from the first cave paintings to the first petroglyphs, dated to approximately the Neolithic and late Upper Paleolithic boundary, about 10,000 to 12,000 years ago.
+The petroglyphs of the Hawaiian islands were associated with several kinds of symbolism, myths, legends, and art.

 It is possible that Homo sapiens (humans) of that time used some other forms of communication, often for mnemonic purposes - specially arranged stones, symbols carved in wood or earth, quipu-like rocks, tattoos, but little other than the most durable carved stones has survived to modern times and we can only speculate about their existence based on our observation of still existing 'hunter-gatherer' cultures such as those of Africa or Oceania.